pmorissette/bt/README.rst

 comes with many of the required packages pre-installed, including pip.
 Once Anaconda is installed, the above command should complete the installation.

-bt should be compatible with Python 2.7.
+bt should be compatible with Python 2.7 and Python 3 thanks to the contributions made by fellow users.

 Recommended Setup
 -----------------